-Inspection Report under the Long-Term Care Homes Act, 2007 Ministère de la Santé et des Soins de longue durée Rapport d'inspection sous la Loi de 2007 sur les foyers de soins de longue durée 2011.
-None of the forms identified above included what risk factors were considered in deciding whether hard bed rails were the best option for the resident and if risk factors were identified, what interventions were trialled to mitigate the risk.
-Resident #103 was observed to have soft bolsters attached to their mattress on each side and also had both bed rails in the "assist" position.
-According to the resident's clinical record (progress notes), the resident has had two bed rails in use since 2011.
-In March and September 2016, the resident was re-assessed and continued to require two bed rails and a request for a bolstered mattress made in May 2016, however another request for a bolstered mattress was made in September 2016.
-These assessments were not available for review to determine if any safety factors were taken into consideration.
-The last fully completed assessment form that was provided for review included the IPAC form dated September 2015.
-This particular form did not adequately identify what was trialled or the reason for the two bed rails.
-The answers included "other" for alternative trialled with a note that the resident had a particular health condition and requested bed rails for safety and security and the reason identified for bed rail use included the term "comfort" and identified the health condition.
-Bed Evaluations The licensee was required to re-evaluate all of their beds according to the order issued on April 27, 2016.
-During this inspection, confirmation was made that all beds were not re-evaluated in 2016.
-In 2015, the licensee evaluated all of their beds in accordance with Health Canada (HC) Guidelines titled "Adult Hospital Beds: Patient Entrapment Hazards, Side Rail Latching Reliability and Other Hazards, 2006" and identified that all of the beds passed entrapment zones 1 through 4.
+Inspection Report under the Long-Term Care Homes Act, 2007 Ministère de la Santé et des Soins de longue durée Rapport d'inspection sous la Loi de 2007 sur les foyers de soins de longue durée mobility.
+No information was listed on the IRPAC form regarding alternatives trialled prior to applying the bed rails and whether they were successful or not.
+The licensee did not develop any policies or procedures for the various staff members in the home to follow in conducting clinical bed safety assessments and did not identify what forms were to be used and when.
+The conclusions related to these residents and the use of their bed rails was not comprehensive, was not based on all of the factors provided in the Clinical Guidance document and lacked sufficient documentation in making a comparison between the potential for injury or death associated with use or non-use of bed rails to the benefits for an individual resident.
+Bed Evaluations The licensee was required to re-evaluate all of their beds according to the order issued on June 3, 2016.
+At the time of inspection, the entrapment status of the beds were not specifically known as the beds were last evaluated in October 2013.
+During this inspection, confirmation was made that all but 31 beds out of 201 beds passed entrapment zones 1-4 in October 2013 and for those that failed, the bed rails were removed from the bed.
+A total of 37 beds were re-evaluated in 2016.
 According to the Administrator and the licensee's policy E05-05, re-evaluations of the bed systems in 2016 were limited to those beds where residents received a new or different bed rail or a new mattress and where bed systems were re-assigned to a different resident.
 The licensee's policy E05-05 regarding bed system evaluations included some references similar to those in the HC Guidelines as to when to evaluate the bed systems, such as "when surfaces or a bed rail were changed" and when "issues arise that could affect the condition of bed rails and mattresses".
-The HC Guidelines identified the need to liaise with both the bed manufacturer and mattress manufacturers (if ordered separately from the bed manufacturer) to establish bed system evaluation frequencies.
-Frequency of evaluating both mattresses and bed frames would depend on multiple factors which are identified by the manufacturers' of the products.
-The policy did not include any additional information

-Inspection Report under the Long-Term Care Homes Act, 2007 Ministère de la Santé et des Soins de longue durée Rapport d'inspection sous la Loi de 2007 sur les foyers de soins de longue durée describing what types of bed rail and mattress conditions would warrant a re-evaluation of the bed system and how the beds would all be monitored for these conditions and other safety issues such as latch reliability, sharp edges, hydraulic or electrical failure, overheating of motors, mattress type, rail height from the top of the mattress, use of overlays and bed accessories on an on-going basis.
-During the inspection, one bed was identified on 2W that did not have the same mattress that was identified during the evaluation.
-According to bed system evaluation records, each bed frame and mattress was labeled to ensure that they remained together once the bed system was measured, a process promoted by the HC Guidelines but was not identified in the licensee's policy.
-The conclusions related to these residents and the use of their bed rails was not comprehensive, was not based on all of the factors provided in the Clinical Guidance document and lacked sufficient documentation in making a comparison between the potential for injury or death associated with use or non-use of bed rails to the benefits for an individual resident.
-Additional Required Actions:
+The HC Guidelines identified the need to liaise with both the bed manufacturer and mattress manufacturers (if ordered separately from the bed manufacturer to establish bed system evaluation frequencies.
+The frequency of evaluating both mattresses and bed frames would depend on multiple factors which are identified by the manufacturers' of the products.
+The licensee's policy did not include any additional information describing what types of bed rail and mattress conditions would warrant a re-evaluation of the bed system and how the beds would all be monitored for these conditions and other safety issues such as loose bed rails, latch reliability, sharp edges, hydraulic or electrical failure, overheating of motors, mattress type, rail height from the top of the mattress, use of overlays and bed accessories on an on-going basis.